WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **uses launch templates** to **configure how EC2 is launched**.
 AMI, Instance Type, KeyPairs, Network stuff, Security Groups etc..

-* **DO NOT mistake launch templates with launch configurations**. **Launch templates are used with ASG, launch configuration is something EC2 specific!**.

 - controls scaling, where instances are launched, etc

 * **can work with instances in multiple subnets**